 What is My Cat Thinking?
 Cat Lovers, You’re Going to Love this Book!

-April 29, 2010 by Joi
+April 29, 2010 By Joi

 I absolutely love What Is My Cat Thinking?: The Essential Guide to Understanding Pet Behavior, by Gwen Bailey.
 As the mother of (currently) six cats (and countless cats in the past and future), I can tell you this: Gwen Bailey knows her kitties!